 At Ast & Schmidt, P.C., our Morris County IRS debt lawyers have handled complicated tax debts for decades.
 We understand what the IRS needs to see before allowing you to pay less than what you owe.
 We also understand the level of stress you may be experiencing if the IRS is contacting you on a regular basis.
 As such, we offer free initial consultations, in which we can begin to evaluate your financial situation and discuss your debt relief options.

 Would you like to learn more about how the nation's bankruptcy laws can help you in your time of need?
 Call (973) 363-2260 or contact us online to speak with our experienced tax debt lawyers in Morris County today.

-When deciding whether or not your IRS debt can be included in your bankruptcy, the court will consider the type of tax you owe, the age of your debt, the type of bankruptcy you filed, and whether or not you filed a tax return.
+When deciding whether your IRS debt can be included in your bankruptcy, the court will consider:

 In Chapter 7 bankruptcy, the court will only discharge your IRS debts if you meet the following conditions:

 - You filed legitimate tax returns for the tax years involved.

 - Your debt is income tax and not penalties for tax fraud or unpaid payroll tax.